Billings Mustangs win fourth straight game

-BILLINGS — The Billings Mustangs scored four runs in the bottom of the fourth inning and went on to defeat the Great Falls Voyagers 5-3 in Pioneer League play at Dehler Park on Thursday.
+BILLINGS — The Billings Mustangs scored four runs in the bottom of the fourth inning and went on to defeat the Great Falls Voyagers 5-3 to conclude a three-game sweep in Pioneer League play at Dehler Park on Thursday.

 The Mustangs (8-13) won their fourth straight game and have now won five of six.
 Great Falls dropped to 5-14.